KxSystems/hdf5/README.md

 In many ways, HDF5 acts like a hierarchical file system similar to that used by linux or windows.
 This structure contains two major objects:

-1. Datasets - These may contain multidimensional arrays of homogeneously-typed data, or compound data containing a mixture of types.
-This is similar to files within a traditional POSIX file system.
+1. Datasets - Multidimensional arrays of homogeneously-typed data, or compound data containing a mixture of types.
+Datasets are similar to files within a traditional POSIX file system.
-2. Groups - These act as container structures, which can hold datasets or other groups.
-They act similarly to directories in a traditional POSIX file system.
+2. Groups - Container structures holding datasets or other groups.
+They function similarly to directories within a traditional POSIX file system.

 There are a number of secondary objects and structures, which add complexity to the format.
 In doing so, they allow the format to be used for a wider range of use cases

-* Attributes: These allow metadata information to be associated with a dataset or group e.g. Associate the date of data collection with a group, or the room temperature when a set of results was collected.
+* Attributes: These allow metadata information to be associated with a dataset or group e.g. associate the date of data collection with a group, or the temperature when a set of results was collected.
 * Linking functionality: Like a traditional POSIX file system it is possible to create links between objects (hard/soft/external).
-These allow datasets or groups relevant to multiple experiments or use-cases to be accessed via routes that a user may find more intuitive.
+These allow datasets or groups relevant to multiple experiments to be accessed via more intuitive routes.

 If you have any HDF5 related questions, you can raise them on the [HDF Forum](https://forum.hdfgroup.org/).